Micrel (NAS: MCRL) reported earnings on Oct. 25. Here are the numbers you need to know.

 EPS came in at $0.10.
 The three earnings estimates compiled by S&P Capital IQ anticipated $0.09 per share.
 GAAP EPS of $0.08 for Q3 were 47% lower than the prior-year quarter's $0.15 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Micrel is outperform, with an average price target of $17.00.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Micrel is buy, with an average price target of $15.50.

 Is Micrel the best semiconductor stock for you?
 You may be missing something obvious.
-Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-Dollar Revolution."
-Get instant access to this free report.
+Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Click here for instant access to this free report.

 Add Micrel to My Watchlist.

 The article Micrel Beats on EPS But GAAP Results Lag originally appeared on Fool.com.